 The City Institute is able to accommodate a limited number of visiting scholars each year.
 The Institute encourages applications from faculty members, graduate students and post-doctoral fellows from other institutions.

 Normally, we can provide visitors with a shared workspace, Internet access, and a York University library card.
 There is no monetary funding available for visiting scholar appointments.

 Applications will be accepted at the start of each academic semester (September 1, January 1 and May 1).
 Visitors should apply a minimum of one semester ahead of when they plan to arrive at CITY.

-If you are interested in applying to becoming a Visiting Scholar with the City Institute, please complete and send the application form, the letter of reference and a current copy of your curriculum vitae to firstname.lastname@example.org.
-Thank you.
+If you are interested in applying to become a Visiting Scholar with the City Institute and are currently located in Canada please complete and send the following Visiting Scholar Form (Domestic) as well as a letter of reference and a current copy of your curriculum vitae to email@example.com.

 Dr. Joe Mihevc, Visiting Professor at The City Institute at York University: